3D printing: Stringing, retraction, dry storage

-We still vividly remember our first prints with endless fine threads between the parts – classic PLA "cobwebs."
-It looks harmless at first glance, but it immediately makes the part less professional.
-At the same time, you often don't know whether to adjust the temperature, retraction, or filament.
-We see exactly these stringing problems in our workshop at 33d.ch almost daily – and yes, it happened to us at the beginning too.
-In the following sections, we'll show you based on our practical experience how to get these threads under control step by step.
+We still vividly remember our first prints with endless fine threads between the parts – classic "cobwebs" from PLA.
+At first glance, this may seem harmless, but it immediately makes the part less professional.
+At the same time, one often doesn't know whether to adjust the temperature, retraction, or filament.
+We encounter exactly these kinds of stringing problems almost daily in our workshop at 33d.ch – and yes, it happened to us at the beginning too.
+In the following sections, we will show you using our practical experience how to get these threads under control step by step.

-Stringing is one of the most common topics in FDM printing courses and support emails we receive from hobby makers, schools, and SMEs.
-Anyone who ignores it wastes printing time, has to painstakingly remove strands, and risks errors on functional surfaces.
-The good news: With a few targeted tests on retraction, temperature, travel, and filament drying, the problem can usually be reduced very effectively in practice – without needing to buy new hardware.
+Stringing is one of the most frequent topics in FDM printing courses and support emails we receive from hobby makers, schools, and SMEs.
+Those who ignore it waste printing time, have to painstakingly remove threads, and risk errors on functional surfaces.
+The good news: with a few targeted tests on retraction, temperature, travel, and dry filament storage, the problem can usually be very well reduced in practice – without having to buy new hardware.

 The goal is a clean print without fine threads between individual printed parts.
-These threads are called "stringing" or "oozing" – the molten filament drips while the print head travels and draws thin threads between already printed areas.
-In our workshop, we particularly see this with tall, slender parts with some distance between them.
+Such threads are called "stringing" or "oozing" – the molten filament drips while the print head travels and pulls thin threads between already printed areas.
+In our workshop, we particularly notice this with tall, slender parts that are somewhat spaced apart.
 (Source)

-Use Cases: If your model has, for example, several small, separate towers, or if your print head travels over open areas – that's precisely where stringing is particularly visible.
+Use cases: For example, if your model has several small, separate towers or if your print head travels over open areas – precisely then, stringing is particularly noticeable.

 Important Technical Terms: